apollo-lhc/cm_mcu/README.md

 ```
 % git submodule update --remote --recursive
 ```
+In theory the makefile should take care of this on the first build.

 The code uses the Tivaware driver library since this is stored in the ROM of the TM4C devices.
 (No install is required.)